 - Avoidant/Restrictive Food Intake Disorder (ARFID): Extreme picky eating or food avoidance not related to body image

-How We Treat Eating Disorders
+How Do We Treat Eating Disorders?

-Our approach focuses on building a healthier, more compassionate relationship with food and your body.
-Using Cognitive Behavioral Therapy (CBT), we help you recognize and change the patterns of thinking that fuel eating disorder behaviors—like rigid food rules, harsh self-judgment, or fear of losing control.
+Using Cognitive Behavioral Therapy (CBT), we help you recognize and change the patterns of thinking that fuel eating disorder behaviors.
+These patterns may include:

 We also incorporate Acceptance and Commitment Therapy (ACT), which helps you become less entangled with critical or obsessive thoughts and more focused on your deeper values—like connection, creativity, freedom, or health.
-Instead of fighting with food or your body, you’ll learn how to care for yourself from a place of respect and balance.

 For teens and young people struggling with eating disorders, Family-Based Treatment (FBT) can be especially effective.
 FBT involves the whole family in the recovery process, empowering parents to take an active role in helping their child regain healthy eating habits and rebuild their relationship with food.